Edvard Munch - The Scream

 --Hal Geddes, M.S.W., in The Art of Primal Midwifery

--- Nandor Fodor, in The Search For the Beloved
+-- Nandor Fodor, in Quotations from, The Search For the Beloved

 -- Stephen Khamsi, Ph.D., in Birth Feelings: A Phenomenological Investigation